lucabernegger/device-monitor-sharp/README.md

 This project is in an very early stage of development, so some things are a bit hacky currently.

 ## Todo
-- Add some way to continuously deliver the json with current up to date values (simple Webserver?)
 - Implment more data
 - Website to display json data?